 So if you set a bid cap at $2, you say that’s how much you want Facebook to bid per event.
 Of the available events, Facebook will only look at those with a bid cost lower than $2.
 If you have a lot of competitors willing to go beyond the $2, their ads will be shown instead.

-Bid cap is a good option, though, if you’re on a tight budget, and really need to be in control of each optimization event cost, either because of your budget or for tracking purposes.
+Bid cap is a good option, though, if you’re on a tight budget, and really need to be in control of each optimisation event cost, either because of your budget or for tracking purposes.

 Which Facebook Bidding Strategy is Best for You?